skienzmatishun/rippreport/content/p/bar-stool-continued/index.md

 ---
-title: "BAR STOOL “CONTINUED”"
+title: BAR STOOL “CONTINUED”
 date: 2020-01-25
-thumbnail: "img/bar-stool-continued.jpg"
+thumbnail: img/bar-stool-continued.jpg
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Broken wheel illustration symbolizing delayed justice and legal failings in Fairhope Municipal Court case"
 ---
 The wheels of justice move slow, especially when the good ole boys knock out the spokes.
 15 months ago we reported on an incident that should have been resolved in 6 months.

 {{< socialpreview url="https://rippreport.com/p/barstool/" >}}